datacarpentry/astronomy-python/_episodes/04-select.md

 larger region of the sky.

-However, the selection we did was based on proper motion in the `GD1Koposov10` frame.
-In order to do the same selection in ADQL, we have to work with proper motions in ICRS.
+However, the selection we did was based on proper motion in the GD-1 frame.
+In order to do the same selection on the Gaia catalog in ADQL, we have to work with proper motions in the ICRS frame as this is the frame that the Gaia catalog uses.

-As a reminder, here's the rectangle we selected based on proper motion in the `GD1Koposov10` frame.
+As a reminder, here's the rectangle we selected based on proper motion in the GD-1 frame.

 ~~~
 pm1_min = -8.9